Nephos/NephosRubyServer/DOCUMENTATION/GUIDE_GENERATOR.md

 The ``ngenerator`` is a lite application designed to make easier the application management.

-Actually, it allows you to create new application and controller.
+Actually, it allows you to create new application, controller, or route.

 ## Usage